 8. Hot flashes

 You might experience uncontrolled body temperature in terms of high heat or sudden coldness.
-Some of the common symptoms are heat flashes and excessive sweating like in menopause.
+Some of the common symptoms are hot flashes and excessive sweating like in menopause.

 9. Symptoms of premenstrual syndrome (PMS)